umpire274/rTimelogger/README.md

 - Improved handling of partial and incomplete event pairs.
 - Cleanup of legacy paths and duplicated code.

+### 🛡 Backup safety improvements

+- The `backup --file <PATH>` command now **prompts for confirmation** when the destination file already exists, preventing unintended overwrites.
+- Default answer is **No**, ensuring safer interactive usage.
+- This change makes manual backups safer without requiring additional flags
+  (a future `--force` option may be introduced for scripting use cases).

 ### 🧹 Fixes

 - Fixed Expected Exit not correctly reflecting lunch duration.